Therapy

 Important Documents

-If after a brief consult we decide to work together, I’ll eventually ask you to complete and return some of these.
+If after a brief consult we decide to work together, I’ll ask you to complete and return some of these documents.
+I encourage all (prospective and actual) clients to get a free ProtonMail email account, as all messages sent between you and glenn [at] goodenoughtherapy.org would then be fully encrypted.

 Intake Questionnaire